Updated: 15 July 2022

 Students can apply through their eVision portal – a link to the application form should appear in the My Finances section on the home page of your eVision portal (please note this is NOT the Finances tab in the top ribbon).
 If on deferral, you cannot apply through eVision; instead email email@example.com and ask to be sent a form to complete.

-If students have had their research significantly disrupted by COVID‑19, self-funders are able to apply for a tuition fee waiver and/or a contribution to living expenses, and scholarship holders can apply for scholarship extensions of up to two months.
+If students have had their research significantly disrupted by COVID‑19, self-funders are able to apply for a tuition fee waiver and/or a contribution to living expenses, and scholarship holders can apply for a tuition fee waiver and a living cost grant equivalent to their stipend.

 Applications are considered by several panels, all including student representation.
 The panels will robustly assess hardship, using tools we already have to assess applications for existing hardship funds, and for our needs-based scholarships.